Grievous bodily harm with intent after previous AVO

-RXC was charged with causing grievous bodily harm with intent.
-RXC previously had an AVO placed against her by the victim for stalking and intimidating, and also had a history of contravening the court order against her prior to the incident.
-It was alleged that RXC and the victim was involved in an argument.
+Police alleged that RXC and the victim had an argument.
 There was a physical altercation which prompted the victim to call police.
-Whilst on the phone to emergency services, RXC obtained a kitchen knife and proceeded to stab the victim at least 7 times.
+However, while the victim was on the phone to emergency services, RXC obtained a kitchen knife.
+Then, she proceeded to stab the victim at least 7 times.
 RXC fled the scene when two flatmates responded to the victim’s screams.

-Police arrested RXC and took him to Blacktown Police Station.
-Bail was refused.
-RXC pleaded guilty in the local court and the latter was committed for referral in the District Court.
+Police arrested RXC and took her to Blacktown Police Station.
+There, Bail was refused.
+RXC pleaded guilty in the Local Court.
+Later, she was committed for referral in the District Court.
 The offence of grievous bodily harm with intent came with a non-parole period of 7 years imprisonment.

-The defence lawyers submitted RXC was remorseful of her actions and that time in prison would be harsher on her as her transgender status would require special kinds of assistance.
-The defence also submitted that injuries inflicted fell slightly below the mid range margin which would result in her being sentenced accordingly.
-A number of detailed submissions were made regarding the offence and subjective matters as to the relationship between the offender and the victim and RXC’s own circumstances.
+The defence lawyers submitted RXC was remorseful of her actions.
+Additionally, that time in prison would be harsher on her as her transgender status would require special kinds of assistance.
+The defence also submitted that injuries inflicted fell slightly below the mid range margin which would result in her getting a commensurate sentence.
+We made a number of detailed submissions regarding the offence and subjective matters as to the relationship between the offender and the victim, and RXC’s own circumstances.

-RXC was sentenced to a period of imprisonment of 6 years with a non-parole period of 3 years.
+In conclusion, RXC’s sentence was a period of imprisonment of 6 years with a non-parole period of 3 years.

 Contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with the defence lawyers in our Sydney office.
 24 hour phone / text: 0421 373 961